 UWE's legal status

-The Governance of UWE is determined by the Articles of Governance, which sets out the respective roles of the Board of Governors, the Principal (Vice-Chancellor) and Academic Board.
+The Governance of UWE is determined by the Articles of Government, which sets out the respective roles of the Board of Governors, the Principal (Vice-Chancellor) and Academic Board.

 UWE’s formal name is University of the West of England Higher Education Corporation.

-As a Higher Education Corporation, the University is classed as an exempt charity under Schedule 2 to the Charities Act 1993.
+As a Higher Education Corporation, the University is classed as an exempt charity under Schedule 3 to the Charities Act 2011.
 This means that for its charitable activities the University benefits from the status of a charity but it is not registered with the Charity Commission.
-The Higher Education Funding Council for England (HEFCE ) is responsible for ensuring that those English universities that are exempt charities fulfil their obligations under charity law.
+Under the Charities Act 2011 The Higher Education Funding Council for England (HEFCE ) is the Principal Regulator of universities holding exempt charity status and as such is responsible for ensuring that UWE Bristol fulfills its obligations under charity law.

 The University’s Board of Governors are the Trustees of the University.
 Members of the Board and their other charitable interests can be found in the Governor profiles.